JeffStringer/fritter/README.md

 ##About

 Fritter mimics the basic functionality of Twitter.
 Upon signing up, users receive a confirmation email.
 Similar to Twitter, users can post "freets" or messages, follower / unfollow other users and see their freets.
-When a user mentions another user in a freet, the tagged user receives an email with the freet.
+Users receive email when they are being followed and when another user mentions them in a freet.

 ##So, what's under the hood?